The best mixology, cocktail making and tasting classes in NYC

 Classic and Creative Cocktails

 If you are looking to build your mixology skills, this class combines classic cocktail techniques with modern innovations that will help you learn the finer points of mixology.
 Cocktails (as we understand them) are made in just about the same way that they were when the drinks gained popularity in the late 1800s.
-In this class, you’ll learn how to make three classic cocktails (an old-fashioned, a martini, and a margarita) and you learn how to add clever and creative twists to the drinks to improve or alter their flavor profile.
+In this class, you’ll learn how to make three classic cocktails (an old-fashioned, a martini, and a margarita), and you'll learn how to add clever and creative twists to the drinks to improve or alter their flavor profile.
 This course will give you the skills you need to start experimenting in your home bar and will allow you to discover your flavor preferences for when you start making your own cocktails.

 Craft Cocktail Making at J. Bespoke